krasimir/atomus/README.md

 * Have in mind that often you have to take care about the events' triggering.
 For example if you change the value of an input field by setting `.value` property you need to dispatch a `change` event.
 Otherwise you will not get the listeners called.
 * The global scope is accessible via the window object.
 So if you import Angular, for example, on the page you need to reference it through `window.Angular` and not just `Angular`.
 * Atomus is based on [JSDOM](https://www.npmjs.org/package/jsdom) which is not simulating everything.
 You may not be able to use the History API for example.
+* Atomus attaches a function `window.log` before to run the `ready` callback.
+Usa that methods to send data to the console from within your application.

 ## Other resources